jamestomasino/blog.tomasino.org/content/post/first-day-of-school.md

 ---

 Today was Wit's first day of school.
-In actuality it was a bit of an orientation day where the kids and parents went to the school for an hour to meet the teachers and get some basic information.
+In actuality it was a bit of an orientation day when the kids and parents went to the school for an hour to meet the teachers and get some basic information.
 That works for us because we have absolutely no idea what we're doing.